gopytsrs/snippets-backend/README.md

 $ docker-compose up
 ```

-Migrate the prisma schema to make sure models are in sync and that the `PrismaClient` is generated
+Migrate the prisma schema to make sure models are in sync, at the same time, `PrismaClient` is also generated

 ```bash
 $ yarn prisma migrate dev
 ```

-See the database with some initial data for testing
+You should have seen the seed script running in the console otherwise, seed the database with some initial data for testing

 ```bash
 $ yarn prisma db seed